maryi/CSCW-Project/Personal activity log/Eli.md

 October 7th: met with the group again for 45 minutes before class where we decided that our project would be an app for recommending collaborative tools for a project.

 October 9th: spent an hour working on the balsamiq mockup for our app

+october 12th: 30 minutes looking at and responding to some github issues